mongodb/docs/source/includes/fact-default-bind-ip.rst

 Starting in MongoDB 3.6, MongoDB binaries, :program:`mongod` and :program:`mongos`, bind to localhost (``127.0.0.1``) by default.
-If the :setting:`net.ipv6` configuration file setting or the ``--ipv6`` command line option is set for a binary, the binary additionally binds to the IPv6 address ``::1``.
+If the :setting:`net.ipv6` configuration file setting or the ``--ipv6`` command line option is set for the binary, the binary additionally binds to the IPv6 address ``::1``.

 Previously, starting from MongoDB 2.6, only the binaries from the